pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/aws/modify-program.md

 {{% choosable language csharp %}}

+In `MyStack.cs`, add the following:

 ```csharp
 using System.IO;
 ```

-Next you will create a new bucket object on the lines right after creating the bucket itself.
+Next you will create a new bucket object right after creating the bucket itself.

 ```csharp
 var filePath = Path.GetFullPath("./site/index.html");